tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   * DataFrame (2D structures similar to spreadsheets)
   * Panel (Collection of DataFrames as 3D labelled arrays)

-* Pandas offers built-in time series functionality, which is a must for financial and quants analysis
+* Pandas offers built-in time series functionality, which is a must for financial and quants analysis.

 Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
 However, if they have issues running Pandas, they can use a free notebook by [Google Colaboratory](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.